Atomic Blonde: Five Reasons You’ll Love It

 Charlize Theron and James McAvoy head up David Leitch’s hotly anticipated Cold War thriller Atomic Blonde, which arrives in UK cinemas on Wednesday August 9th and pits an undercover British agent against an array of treacherous enemies in East Berlin.

-The film will also be available to pre-order in our online store from Friday August 10th, but in the meantime we caught an early screening of the film and picked out five reasons why we think you’ll love it…
+The film arrives in stores on Monday (December 4th) , but we caught a screening of the film ahead of its theatrical release earlier this year and picked out five reasons why we think you’ll love it…

 The plot will keep you guessing to the very end